-Ireti: I am 30 years old, and recently stopped playing basketball due to an injury.
+Ireti: I am 30 years old and recently stopped playing basketball due to an injury.
 I have been playing basketball for the last 20 years of my life.
-I went on to play college Basketball after I graduated from High School in Berlin and returned to play for the first Division in Germany.
+After graduating from high school in Berlin, I played college basketball before returning to play in Germany’s first division.
 I also had the opportunity to play for the German National Team.
-While I miss basketball very much, I am happy that I am healthy again, and am already exploring other sports I might be able to do post corona restrictions.
+While I miss basketball very much, I am happy that I am healthy again.
+I’m already exploring other sports I might be able to do after corona restrictions.

 How did you get into basketball and what does the sport still mean to you?

 Ireti: I randomly picked up basketball at an after-school program at my elementary school.
-Basketball has always given me structure and a sense of purpose during my teenage years and young adult life up until a couple years ago.
-I will always feel a special connection and gratitude for the sport and everything it has given me from lifelong friends, stability, traveling to education, and setting me up for my future.
+Basketball has always given me structure and a sense of purpose.
+I will always feel a special connection and gratitude for the sport and everything it has given me.
+From lifelong friends, to stability, traveling, education, and setting me up for my future.

-Roli: For my siblings and myself, growing up sports was always a must.
-We all started off in track and field.
-Throughout the years I tried many different sports such as field hockey, table tennis, swimming, and soccer but ended up playing basketball because my older brother played it and I wanted to be just like him.
-During my professional career, I, unfortunately, suffered many knee injuries which resulted in ending my standing basketball career.
-Basketball always gave me a feeling of belonging and purpose so I’ve decided to prolong my love for the game and continued my career by playing wheelchair basketball.
+Roli: Growing up, sports were a must.
+My siblings and I started in track and field.
+I also tried field hockey, table tennis, swimming, and soccer, but ended up playing basketball because my older brother played it.
+I wanted to be just like him.
+During my professional career, I unfortunately suffered many knee injuries, which ended my career.
+Basketball always gave me a feeling of belonging and purpose.
+Playing wheelchair basketball prolongs my love for the game and allows me to continue my career.

 What is your definition of womxnhood?

 Roli: Womxnhood is a powerful given gift that should be truly embraced.
 Womxn possess an endless spectrum of abilities and attributes.
-Some of the core values as a womxn to me are strength, dignity, courage but at the same time being feminine, sensitive, and vulnerable.
+Some of the core values as a womxn to me are strength, dignity, and courage.
+At the same time, I appreciate being feminine, sensitive, and vulnerable.

-Ireti: Womxnhood constitutes strength, resilience, determination and at the same time being the glue that keeps everyone and everything together with compassion and warmth.
+Ireti: Womxnhood constitutes strength, resilience, and determination.
+It is the glue that keeps everyone and everything together with compassion and warmth.